Guidelines for submitting Documentation

 2. Diagnosis must be provided by a licensed professional qualified to determine the specific diagnosis.
 Use of diagnostic terminology indicating a disability by someone who does not meet the criteria for “licensed professional” is not acceptable.

-3. Documentation must be recent and current.
+3. Documentation must be recent and current (within three years).
 The purpose of documentation is to provide a clear and relevant explanation of the student’s current needs.
 Additional documentation may be requested if the documentation supplied does not provide sufficient detail to determine appropriate accommodations.

 4. Documentation must clearly identify the impact of the disability on a major life activity and the individual’s functional limitations.